liamc1994/docs/docs/cc-Centova-FAQ.md

   "body": "Make sure you leave the port field empty or use port 21.
 Using the port of your server will result in an error;" }
 [/block]

+## I did not find what I need

+Take a look at the other FAQs listed here or the [official Centova Cast documentation](http://www.centova.com/doc/cast/user_manual/usage_guide)

 [block:api-header]
 {